 Thank you to Lenka Cathersides for the following research.

-Edward Patten Scarborough was born on the 6th of November 1879 in Brixton, London to electrical engineer Thomas Patten Scarborough and Sarah Scarborough nee Jones.
-He was baptised on the 28th of December 1879 at St John the Evangelist’s church in Westminster.
-At the time of the baptism the family lived at 12 Bythorn Terrace, Brixton, London.
+Edward Scarborough was born on 6th November 1879 in Brixton, London to electrical engineer Thomas and Sarah (nee Jones).
+He was baptised on 28th December 1879 at St John the Evangelist’s church in Westminster.
+At the time of the baptism the family lived at 12 Bythorn Terrace, Brixton.
 Thomas Patten was working as an electrician.

 At the time of the 1891 Census, the family lived at 16 Reaburn Street, Brixton.
 Thomas was working as an electrical engineer and Sarah was looking after their children: Edward, Thomas and Jane.

-Edward’s mother Sarah Scarborough died in 1900 in the Registration District of Lambeth, London.
+Edward’s mother Sarah died in 1900 in Lambeth, London.

-Edward Patten Scarborough attested in Guildhall, London on the 4th of January 1900 into the H Coy, Infantry Battalion of the City of London Imperial Volunteers (CIV).
+Edward Scarborough attested at the Guildhall, London on 4th January 1900 into H Coy, Infantry Battalion of the City of London Imperial Volunteers (CIV).
 He attested for one year with the Colours.
-He was a Private and his attestation service number was 607.
+He was a Private with the service number 607.
 At the time of his attestation he was working as an engineer’s assistant.
 The ‘CIVs’ was a British corps of volunteers during the Second Boer War.
 Its infantry and mounted infantry divisions were composed of men recruited mainly from existing volunteer regiments in London and Middlesex.
-Edward Patten had previously belonged to the 4th Volunteer Battalion of the Queen’s Royal West Surrey Regiment.
+Edward had previously belonged to the 4th Volunteer Battalion of the Queen’s Royal West Surrey Regiment.